avinashravi96/social_media/README.md

     docker-compose down
     ```
 5. Django Admin
+    Run Migrations:
+    Run the migrations using the python manage.py makemigrations and python manage.py migrate commands.
+Since your application is running inside a Docker container, you need to run these commands within the container.
+    ```
+    docker-compose exec web python manage.py makemigrations

+    docker-compose exec web python manage.py migrate

+    ```

 To access the Django admin interface, you need to create a superuser:
     ```
     docker-compose exec web python manage.py createsuperuser